On Bias: I. Disparate Bias

 Seriously, which seems harder to sustain: being persuasive or being in control?

-They’re obviously not, but say those were really the only two choices: which work would you rather be doing?
+They’re obviously not, but say these were really the only two choices: which work would you rather be doing?
 How would you prefer to spend your efforts?
 Because wouldn’t that tell us something more about you.